Are you ready to change the way we grow food?

 Sustainable farming practices that incorporate trees

-There are many ways to farm with trees.
-Practices common in agroforestry—such as adding trees on field edges as windbreaks or planting buffers along waterways to reduce erosion—are more familiar than we may think.
-Five common agroforestry practices supported by the US Department of Agriculture include:
+Agroforestry practices—such as adding trees on field edges as windbreaks or planting buffers along waterways to reduce erosion—are more familiar than you may think.
+Five common agroforestry practices in the US include:

 - Alley cropping is the cultivation of crops in the alleys between regularly spaced rows of trees or shrubs.